welchbj/int3/docs/user_guide.rst

 .. doctest::

-    >>> cc = Compiler.from_str("linux/x86_64", bad_bytes=b"\x00")
+    >>> cc = Compiler.from_str("linux/x86_64", bad_bytes=b"\n")
+    >>> with cc.def_func.my_func(return_type=int):
+    ...     value = cc.i32(0x0a0a0a0a)
+    ...     cc.ret(value)
     >>> with cc.def_func.main():
-    ...     # This might normally generate null bytes ...     value = cc.i32(0x12345678)
-    ...     cc.ret(value)
+    ...     unused = cc.call.my_func()
-    >>> machine_code = cc.compile()
-    >>> b'\x00' in machine_code
+    >>> b'\n' in cc.compile()
     False

 Bad bytes are removed after our compiler's LLVM IR has been translated to its initial series of per-function machine code segments.
-We then apply a series of mutation passes to lift and transform these machine instructions to do things like replacing dirty instructions with their semantic equivalents and breaking apart dirty immediate values into multiple operations with clean immediate values.
+We then apply a series of mutation passes to lift and transform these machine instructions to do things like replacing dirty instructions with their clean semantic equivalents and breaking apart dirty immediate values into multiple operations that use clean immediate values to construct the dirty value at runtime.

 Defining functions
 ------------------

 The main unit of execution within an ``int3`` program is a function.
-Functions are defined using the :py:attr:`~int3.Compiler.def_func` attribute as a context manager, with the enclosed scope of that context manager defining the function's body.
+Functions are defined using the :py:attr:`~int3.compilation.compiler.Compiler.def_func` attribute as a context manager, with the enclosed scope of that context manager defining the function's body.

 The simplest function definition creates a function with no arguments and a void return type: